Ross School of Business

-The Stephen M. Ross School of Business, also known as Michigan Ross, is the business school of the University of Michigan, a public research university in Ann Arbor, Michigan.
-Founded in 1924, the school is ranked among the best business schools in the world by The Economist, Financial Times, QS World University Rankings, U.S. News & World Report, and Bloomberg Businessweek.
+The University of Michigan Ross School of Business (branded as Michigan Ross) is the business school of the University of Michigan, a public research university in Ann Arbor, Michigan.

-The Ross School of Business offers bachelor's, master's, and doctoral degrees, as well as an executive education program.
-Its Bachelor of Business Administration, Master of Business Administration, and Executive Education programs have been ranked among the top in the U.S. and the world.
-Ross also offers dual degrees with other colleges and schools at the University of Michigan.
-A Distinguished Leader Certificate program is offered under the Executive Education program.
+The school was originally established in 1924 as the School of Business Administration.
+Today, it offers bachelor's, master's, and doctoral degrees, as well as an executive education program.
+Michigan Ross also collaborates with other colleges and schools at the University of Michigan to offer dual degree programs.
+Additionally, the school's Executive Education program includes a Distinguished Leader Certificate.
+Michigan Ross maintains the tenth largest endowment among all business schools in the United States, with a total of $435 million as of 2016.

 History

 Early history (1900–1923)

 The first business courses were offered at the University of Michigan in 1900.
 Economics Department Chairman Henry Carter Adams oversaw the expanding practical courses to prepare students for business careers.
 The idea for the school came from the economics department.
 In 1918, the university's College of Literature, Science, and the Arts began issuing a Certificate of Business Administration.
 In 1923, University President Marion LeRoy Burton hired Edmund Ezra Day to serve as the founding dean of a new business school.